Panoramic view of Machu Picchu with terraced stone structures, green mountainsides, and clouds drifting around the peaks.

 Sue S.

-1. How many people are itineraries suitable for?
+2. How many people is private travel suitable for?

 4. What services are typically included?

-5. How far in advance should I plan a retreat?
+5. How far in advance should I plan private travel?

 6. What activities do you offer?